 Talk to your doctor about:

-Ways to contact her after hours and when you should call.
+Ways to contact them after hours and when you should call

 Perineal massage—The perineum is the area between the anus and the vagina.
-Massaging it may help to reduce your chance of trauma to that area.
+Massaging it through pregnancy may help to reduce your chance of trauma to that area.

 Be aware of the signs of labor, which include: